 For our 2015 summer vacation, we reserved a campsite at Harrison Bay State Park near Chattanooga, Tennessee.
 My folks drove from Green Bay and we drove from Enterprise to “meet in the middle”.
 I wanted to record each day in the event that we wanted to “relive” the fun.

-The plan was to roll out around 9am, that would put us at the campground around 4pm.
-Dad and Cindy were driving down from Wisconsin and were also arriving at the park around 4pm.
-We had a little bit more packing to do, so we didn’t leave until 9:45am.
-The drive up to Chattanooga went pretty smooth.
-My camper break lights weren’t working, so Tara had to follow pretty close in the van to keep cars from getting in-between.
+The plan was to roll out around 9 am, which would put us at the campground around 4 pm.
+Dad and Cindy were driving down from Wisconsin and were also arriving at the park around 4 pm.
+We had a little bit more packing to do, so we didn’t leave until 9:45 am.
+The drive up to Chattanooga went pretty smoothly.
+My camper break lights weren’t working, so Tara had to follow pretty close in the van to keep cars from getting in between.
 We stopped for lunch in Clanton and then continued on our way.
 We stopped once more just outside Fort Payne for diesel.

 “I screwed up, I booked our site for the wrong Saturday.”